Do you own a business and are looking to grow?

 Step 2: Business valuation methods

 There are different approaches to valuing a business.
-There are only three approaches, but they do have different business valuation methods.
+There are only three approaches, but each has its distinct business valuation method.

 The three approaches are:

-Within the Income approach, there are also different business valuation methods with different business valuations formulas, and these business valuations calculators include the Multiple Discretionary Earnings method or Factors method, Buyer Test method, Capitalization Rate of Normal Earnings, and Discounted Cash Flow method to name a few.
+Within the Income approach, there are various business valuation methods, each with its valuation formulas.
+These business valuation calculators include the Multiple Discretionary Earnings method, the Factors method, the Buyer Test method, the Capitalization Rate of Normal Earnings, and the Discounted Cash Flow method, among others.

-One thing to be careful about as you choose your business valuation methods.
-Remember you are valuing a privately held business and not a business that is publicly traded.
-To have the most out of business valuations, there are many business valuation services that you can contact and they will do all the heavy lifting for you.
+One thing to be cautious about is choosing the proper business valuation methods.
+Remember, you are valuing a privately held business, not publicly trading on the New York Stock Exchange.
+To get the most out of business valuations, there are many business valuation services that you can contact, and they will do all the heavy lifting for you.
 Remember to look for a professional service with a California state-licensed valuation and appraisal service.

-Using a Times Revenue method is more for a publicly-traded company or a company doing millions of dollars in gross revenue – it is not typically used for a privately held company or small business valuations doing less than $20 million per in gross revenue.
+Using a Times Revenue method is more suitable for companies trading on the New York Stock Exchange or those generating millions of dollars in gross revenue; it is not typically used for privately held companies or small businesses with less than $20 million in annual gross revenue.

 The Times Revenue method can also be misleading.
-If you have a business doing $22 million per year in gross revenue and it costs $23 million to generate that revenue that is not an attractive business to buy unless you can bring a very specialized turnaround skill.
+Suppose you have a business generating $22 million in gross revenue per year, and it costs $23 million to generate that revenue.
+In that case, it is not an attractive business to buy unless you can bring a very specialized turnaround skill.

 Negotiate the purchase price by making an offer or submitting an LOI